memflow/memflow-registry/README.md

 The memflow-registry project aims to provide a centralized solution for managing memflow binary plugins.
 This server facilitates the distribution and updating of memflow plugins, ensuring that users can easily access the appropriate plugin versions for their memflow version.

+All plugins in the official registry are cryptographically signed and verified at the time memflowup or memflow downloads them.

 ## Features

 - Artifact Management: Users can download and explore existing plugins.